NightscoutFoundation/xDrip/WatchGuide.md

 ###XDrip Prefs Overview
 The watch XDrip Prefs app is used to set the xDrip+ wear app preferences.

-The following list the new preferences used in the standalone version.
+The following lists the new preferences used in the standalone version.
 ####XDrip BT Settings

   Provides the Wear Integration preferences listed above and the following: